-1. Name of the department: POLITICAL SCIENCE

-B.A.
-Honours Course - 2005

-3. Names of Programmes/Courses offered (UG, PG, M.Phil., Ph.D., Integrated Masters; Integrated Ph.D., etc.):

-4. Names of Interdisciplinary courses and the departments/units involved:

-5. Annual/ semester/choice based credit: Annual

-6. Participation of the department in the courses offered by other departments:

-Dept. of Sociology, Dept. of ARDA

-7. Courses in collaboration with other universities, industries, foreign institutions, etc.:
+1. Name of the department : POLITICAL SCIENCE 2.
+Year of Establishment : B.A.
+General Course - 1997 B.A.
+Honours Course - 2005 3.
+Names of Programmes/Courses offered (UG, PG, M.Phil., Ph.D., Integrated Masters; Integrated Ph.D., etc.) : UG 4.
+Names of Interdisciplinary courses and the departments/units involved : Nil 5.
+Annual/ semester/choice based credit : Annual 6.
+Participation of the department in the courses offered by other departments : Dept. of Sociology, Dept. of ARDA 7.
+Courses in collaboration with other universities, industries, foreign institutions, etc.: NA 8.
+Details of courses/programmes discontinued (if any) with reasons : NA